Women picking tea working in field Coonoor, Tamil Nadu

 The best thing about Coonoor is that you can walk and hike independently without a guide (unlike the famous hill station, Munnar).

 Tiger Hill is called “the sunset point” in Coonoor, and the best time to start the Tiger Hill loop is during golden hour.
 The views of the tea fields are incredible.
-You can do a short 45-minute loop around Tan Tea Factory, past Tiger Hill Cemetery and then Glysdale Tea Factory back to the main road.
-Turning left takes you up towards Bedford Main Rd, and right takes you back to Birdhouse Hostel.
+You can do a short 45-minute loop around Tan Tea Factory, past Tiger Hill Cemetery, and then Glysdale Tea Factory back to the main road.
+Turning left takes you towards Bedford Main Rd, and right takes you back to Birdhouse Hostel.

 If you’re interested in history, don’t miss Tiger Hill Cemetery, which dates back to colonial times.
 Although the front gates are locked, we (and most people) entered through the back by climbing over the wall.